HerrSchtevie/Journals-of-Jyggalag/Easy NPC Guide.md

 Welcome, Champion of Order.

 This guide walks you through how to **rebuild or customize your NPC appearance merge** using [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/56095).
-This tool allows you to visually select which NPC overhauls you prefer — giving you full control over how characters look in your game.
+This tool gives you full visual control over how characters appear in your game.

 ---

 ## 🧠 What is EasyNPC?

 EasyNPC is a GUI-based tool that lets you:

-- Compare different NPC overhauls side-by-side
+- Compare NPC overhauls side-by-side
-- Resolve conflicts between overhaul mods
+- Resolve mod conflicts easily
 - Generate your own merged plugin and FaceGen data
 - Eliminate blackface bugs and reduce plugin count

 ---

 ## ✨ Why It’s Included

-After repeated requests from v1.0.0 users, the latest version of **Journals of Jyggalag** includes **all of the NPC overhaul mods** used in my original merge.
+After repeated requests from v1.0.0 users, the latest version of **Journals of Jyggalag** includes **all the NPC overhauls** used in the original merge.
 This gives you the freedom to:

 - Use the default setup
-- Make your own aesthetic choices
+- Customize your aesthetics
-- Rebuild the entire merge with your preferred overhauls
+- Build your own merge safely

 ---